 Note: These are recommendations to keep Box running at peak performance, not hard and fast product limits.

-To set your external password:
+To set your external password or change a forgotten external password:

 To change your external password: